lambdaisland/witchcraft/README.md

 ## License

-Copyright &copy; 2019 Arne Brasseur
+Copyright &copy; 2020 Arne Brasseur

 Licensed under the term of the Mozilla Public License 2.0, see LICENSE.

-Available under the terms of the Eclipse Public License 1.0, see LICENSE.txt